The Inner Turmoil That Bites Away At Us All

 But why must we give in?

-Why can’t we look at the stars, lie down under them, talking and dreaming?
+Why can’t we look at the stars, lie down under them, talk, and dream?

 Let’s play in the rain, dance all night, sit on top of cars & laugh with no destination in mind.
 Why do people say it’s all childish and fairytale dreaming?